Our Community Safety team lead the way in coordinating Restorative Approaches across the county.

 We designed and developed the Suffolk Restorative Approaches Hub, which is the place for sharing, supporting and learning between like-minded RA advocates as well as promoting what Restorative Approaches are and how they are used across Suffolk.

 What is Restorative Approaches?

-In broad terms restorative approaches constitutes an approach to challenging behaviour, which puts repairing harm done to relationships and people, over and above the need for assigning blame and dispensing punishment.
+In broad terms, restorative approaches constitute an approach to challenging behaviour, which puts repairing the harm done to relationships and people, over and above the need for assigning blame and dispensing punishment.

 In all the types of restorative approaches available they require those involved to be given the opportunity to explain what has happened, how they have been affected and to suggest how the harm can be repaired.

-If you are a victim of crime and/or have a neighbourhood dispute and you would like to know more about how restorative approaches can help, then just send us a message using the contact form or email email@example.com.
+If you are a victim of a crime and/or have a neighbourhood dispute and you would like to know more about how restorative approaches can help, send us a message using the contact form or email email@example.com.